emainta/scaredEyes/README.md

 # Scared Eyes - Reactive Version
 *Version 9.3*

 Reactive visual I made in Processing.
-Those visual we made for this (link) seminar, held in Politecnico di Milano on December 13th, 2019.
+Those visual we made for this [seminar](https://youtu.be/Q1229V8ANIc), held in Politecnico di Milano on December 13th, 2019.
 The title of the seminar was **Percussions and emotions: an interactive performance**.

 ## Abstract (of the seminar)